David Lat

 David Benjamin Lat (born June 19, 1975) is an American lawyer, author, and legal commentator.
-Lat is the founder of Above the Law, a website about law firms and the legal profession.
+In 2006, Lat founded Above the Law, a website about law firms and the legal profession.
+In 2019, he left Above the Law, which is now owned by Breaking Media, a network of business-to-business media brands.

+As of 2026, Lat publishes Original Jurisdiction, a newsletter on the Substack platform, and hosts its companion podcast of the same name.
+He also writes a column for Bloomberg Law, which launched in 2023.

 Lat attended Harvard University and Yale Law School.
 After law school, he worked as a law clerk for Judge Diarmuid O'Scannlain, became an associate at Wachtell, Lipton, Rosen & Katz, and later was an assistant U.S. attorney for the appeals division in the District of New Jersey.

 Lat first began blogging anonymously for the judicial gossip blog "Underneath Their Robes", until he revealed his identity in a November 2005 interview with Jeffrey Toobin of The New Yorker.
-Shortly thereafter, Lat launched Above the Law, a website featuring news about law firms and the legal profession and legal gossip.
-In December 2014, Lat's debut novel, Supreme Ambitions was published.
+In 2006, Lat launched Above the Law, a website featuring news, gossip, and commentary about law and the legal profession (including law firms, law schools, and the courts).
+In December 2014, Lat's debut novel, Supreme Ambitions, was published.

 Early life and education

-David Lat is the son of Filipino doctors.
-He was born in Queens, New York.
+Lat was born on June 19, 1975, in Queens, New York.
+His parents were physicians who had immigrated to the United States from the Philippines.
 He grew up in Bergenfield, New Jersey, and Saddle River, New Jersey.
-While living in Saddle River, his neighbors included former President Richard M. Nixon.
+While living in Saddle River, his neighbors included former President Richard Nixon.
 On Halloween, he would get a Halloween card and a handshake from the former president.
 Lat attended Regis High School in Manhattan, New York.
 Lat won the Villiger Tournament for extemporaneous speaking in Philadelphia, Pennsylvania, as well as the 1992 NCFL Grand National Championship.

 After high school, Lat attended Harvard University, where he studied English literature, wrote dozens of columns for The Harvard Crimson, and was a member of the Harvard Speech and Parliamentary Debate Society.
 He graduated in 1996 with a Bachelor of Arts, magna cum laude, and was elected to Phi Beta Kappa.
 He then attended Yale Law School, where he was an editor of the Yale Law Journal and vice president of its Federalist Society chapter.
 He graduated in 1999 with a Juris Doctor.